38 new COVID-19 positives, nearly 400 new vaccinations reported in Rowan - Salisbury Post

 • 284 new first doses of COVID-19 vaccines administered to Rowan residents.

-While the Rowan County Health Department said earlier this week it planned to administer 500 first doses, people who live elsewhere can travel to Salisbury to receive a COVID-19 vaccine.
-The county also can be left with extra doses if people do not show for a schedule vaccination appointment.
+While the Rowan County Health Department said earlier this week it planned to administer 500 first doses during its drive-thru clinic Wednesday, people who live elsewhere can travel to Salisbury to receive a COVID-19 vaccine.
+The county also can be left with extra doses if people do not show for a scheduled vaccination appointment.

 • 103 new Rowan County residents fully vaccinated.